premail/premail/README.md

 ├── cleanTemp        Remove temporary files from the current design or email.
 ├── cleanGen         Remove generated files from the current design or email.
 ├── showConfig       Display the current configuration being used when rendering your email files.
-└── listTemplates    List all templates that will be processed.
+├── listTemplates    List all templates that will be processed.
 Useful for debugging.
+└── test             Run an empty gulp function for testing.
 ```
 <!-- --><!-- /markdown-exec -->
 <!-- prettier-ignore-end -->